How to Study Embryology: Degree Program Overviews

 Bachelor's Degree in Biology

 Students interested in an entry-level research career that focuses on embryology may wish to pursue a Bachelor of Science (B.S.) in Biology or the closely related B.S. in Biological Sciences.
 Typically completed in four years, these degree programs can provide students with fundamental laboratory skills and an overview of organismal development.
 Students interested in embryology may often choose elective courses in their final years that focus on molecular biology, developmental biology or medical technology.
-Most programs require students to earn a high school diploma or pass the General Educational Development (GED) examination prior to admission.

 Students spend their first year covering introductory classes in biology, physics, mathematics and chemistry.
 Later coursework may feature topics related to animal and human embryology, including the following: